+Next, install your M.2 device.
 Insert the M.2 device at a slight angle of approximately 45 degrees to the board.
 This will allow the contacts (colloquially called "Gold Fingers") to seat completely into the slot.
 If the device is fully seated, you should be able to release it and the device will rest at an angle of about 30 degrees or lower on its own, as shown in the picture to the right.

 Gently push the M.2 device down on the raised end.
-There will be some tension this is normal - then use the screw you earlier removed from the standoff to secure the device.
+There will be some tension - this is normal - then use the screw you removed in Step 1 to secure the device.
 At right, you can see that the contacts will be nearly invisible when the device is properly seated and the copper mounting semi-circle is partially visible around the screw.